 So upon examination of the Scriptures in an attempt to support today's concept of "being slain" we find that every Biblical example of a man of God "falling under the power" seems to be drastically different than these modern examples, with many more differences than similarities.
 Therefore, if one is going to attempt to defend that these modern occurrences are "of God", they must do so knowing that, not only do they NOT have Biblical support, but any attempt at using the Scripture will only support the refutation of this experience.

 So what about the Biblical support of "being slain" that I spoke of earlier, saying that it indeed did give us examples of this happening?
 Well the support I was referring to is that spoken of in the book of Acts, chapter five.
 Here we find two people being "slain by the Spirit".
 Yet, I doubt we would have many church folk wanting to get in that line.
 After all, these two people, Ananias and Sapphira, were literally "slain by the Spirit".
 The Spirit of God struck them and they died.
 This was very frightening event by any standard.
-I don't think this is the kind of Biblical support any of us would be too excited to be a part of.
+I don't think this is the kind of Biblical event we want to be a part of our Christian life.
 However, it does leave us with an important lesson: We serve a POWERFUL and HOLY God -- A God worthy to be feared and honored.
 A God who desires us to worship Him in spirit and truth!
 I pray God help you to see the truth in regard to this sometimes confusing issue.